chengsun/ep/docs/Diary.md

   [here][stackoverflow angles].
 * From this I worked out how to implement an angle constraint, to create inflexible materials such as "iron".
+*To do*: iron out the bugs and get some feedback.

 14/09/13 *(5 hours)*
 --------